Rajatw97/CurrencyTransaction/README.md

 http://127.0.0.1:PORT_NAME/blockchain/add_transaction
 ```
 Now, the transaction is done but not complete unles mining is done, so will need to mine in order to add it to blockchain.
-So for mining lhit the below url:
+So for mining hit the below url:

 ```sh
 http://127.0.0.1:PORT_NAME/blockchain/mine_block